gitkraken/vscode-gitlens/README.md

       - *Show Commit Search* command (`gitlens.showCommitSearch`)
       - *Show File History* command (`gitlens.showQuickFileHistory`)
       - *Show Commit Details* command (`gitlens.showQuickCommitDetails`)
+    - An inline toolbar provides a *Clear Results* command
+    - A context menu provides *Clear Results*, and *Refresh* commands
     - Revisions (commits) expand show the set of files changed, complete with status indicators for adds, changes, renames, and deletes
       - Context menus for each revision (commit) provide
         -  *Open Commit in Remote* (if available), *Open All Changes*, *Open All Changes with Working Tree*, *Open Files*, *Open Revisions*, *Copy Commit ID to Clipboard*, *Copy Commit Message to Clipboard*, *Show Commit Details*, *Compare with Index (HEAD)*, *Compare with Working Tree*, *Compare with Selected* (when available), *Select for Compare*, *Cherry Pick Commit (via Terminal)* (when available), *Push to Commit (via Terminal)* (when available), *Revert Commit (via Terminal)* (when available), *Rebase to Commit (via Terminal)* (when available), *Reset to Commit (via Terminal)*  (when available), *Create Branch (via Terminal)...*, *Create Tag (via Terminal)...*, and *Refresh* commands